aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/css-extensions-adding-title-page-number/_index.md

 ---
-title: How to Convert HTML to PDF Java: Set Page Margins with Aspose.HTML
+title: How to Convert HTML to PDF Java - Set Page Margins with Aspose.HTML
 linktitle: CSS Extensions - Adding Title and Page Number
 second_title: Java HTML Processing with Aspose.HTML
 description: Learn how to convert HTML to PDF Java with Aspose.HTML, set page margins, add page numbers and headers/footers efficiently.